Yakityak's Long-lost Passover Turkey Stuffing Recipe

 - Add the sauted vegetables to the bowl with the matzah along with the chopped tomato, green onion, almonds, spices and wine.
 (How much salt depends a little bit on whether you used stock or water to saute the vegetables.)
 Mix.

 - Break the potato up into big chunks and mush into the stuffing.
 Ultimately the potato chunks shouldn't be bigger than a cubic inch and ought to be well distributed.
+If you are not putting the stuffing in the turkey, mix the olive oil into the stuffing very well.

 - Stuff as much of the stuffing into the body cavity of a well washed turkey as possible, and bake with the turkey.
 Place the remaining stuffing into a small casserole dish and bake for the last 30 - 35 minutes.